Company Registration in Germany- An Overview

 - Deposit Capital in the Bank Account (Stammkapital)

-After opening the bank account, the applicant would have to deposit the amount of capital that is required for the process of company formation.
+After opening the bank account, the amount of capital that is required for the process of company formation is deposited.
 The applicant can put the Stammkapital number for the reference.
 Once this is complete, the applicant for company registration in Germany will ensure that the deposit receipt is provided to the notary.

 - Payment to the Notary

-The applicant would have to make the payment to the notary.
-You would also be required to make the payment of the Handelsregister invoice.
-This is required to be carried out by the applicant.
+After that, payment shall be made to the notary.
+Also, payment of the Handelsregister invoice shall be executed.
 However, this step is not required if the notary has already carried out the step.

 - Notary will notify the Applicant once the company is registered

-Once the company is registered then the notary would provide a notification.
-Registered Companies can also be viewed at www.unternehmensregister.de.
+Once the company is registered, then the notary would provide a notification.
+The company will be entered into the commercial register

 Compliances required for Company Registration in Germany

 Setting up a business does not just stop at registering a company.
-There are different ongoing compliances which have to be followed by the applicant in order to run the company seamlessly.
+There are different ongoing compliances which have to be followed by the company.

 The following compliances are required for company registration in Germany:

-- Annual Accounts- Shareholder meetings must be carried out at least one a year to decide on the annual accounts of the company.
+- Annual Accounts- Shareholder meetings must be carried out at least once a year to decide on the annual accounts of the company.
+As per German Commercial Law, the company would require to file annual accounts with the German Federal Gazette (Bundesanzeiger).

 - Board Meetings- Such would depend if it has been stated in the articles of association of the company.